illusory0x0/torch.mbt/README.md

 ## How it works

-tch_mbt uses the default cc to compile the native backend of MoonBit.
-However, libtorch is a C++ library and requires a build system like CMake.
-To bridge the gap, tch_mbt will first build a shared "C" library "tchproxy".
+While libtorch offers a C++ API, FFI wrappers are needed on top of it.
+However writing C++ code over libtorch requires a build system like CMake.
+So we first build a shared library "tchproxy", then link it with MoonBit.

 ```json
 {